MakeShiftArtist/iFunnyNode/README.md

 ## Logging in

-Logging in isn't as simple as it used to be due to iFunny updating their API\
+Logging in for the first time isn't as simple as it used to be due to iFunny updating their API\
 iFunny will sometimes return a captcha error, so you'll need to solve them

 1. Create a try block with your login method being called there